-The internal audit function:
+Internal audit:

-- Provides independent assurance on the Group's governance and risk control framework, reporting to the Audit Committee. - Provides an independent and objective appraisal of Group activities, furnishing management with analyses and recommendations.
+- Undertakes certain assurance procedures to enable reports into the Audit Committee on the Company's governance and risk control framework. - Provides an independent and objective appraisal of Company activities, furnishing management with analyses and recommendations.

-Principal risks and uncertainties The tables below detail the Group's principal risks and uncertainties and their status as at 31 March 2023:
+Principal risks and uncertainties

+The tables below detail the Group's principal risks and uncertainties and their status as at 31 March 2024:

 Risk How it arises Mitigation Status

-Client risk/Counterp arty risk
+Client risk/Counterp party risk

-Client failure to settle transaction Risk appetite - Low/Medium Status - Unchanged The risk that a client or market counterparty will not meet its obligations to the Group in accordance with agreed terms resulting in losses.
+Client/Counterparty failure to meet its obligations to the Group Risk appetite - Low/Medium Status - Unchanged The risk that a client or market counterparty will not meet its obligations to the Group in accordance with agreed terms resulting in losses.
 This risk can arise when a client fails to pay for a purchase of shares or to deliver a certificate of ownership of a stock which has been sold.
 A similar exposure also arises if a market maker fails to complete the same trade through corresponding payment or stock delivery.
 Daily monitoring of clients' positions and counterparty exposures and individual trade limits.
 Credit assessments of counterparties and treasury policy to avoid concentration risk.
 Credit risk assessments of banks and custodians, active monitoring of exposures and use of credit ratings.
 Using several banks to hold both dients' and the firm's money, with levels being constantly reviewed.
-Challenging markets resulted in more muted trading activity, which coupled with robust exposure management policies and procedures, ensured lower overdue settlement obligations throughout the period.
+Against a continuing difficult economic and geo-political environment, resulting in reduced investor confidence, trading activity and connected client exposures were lower in the period.
+These exposures alongside those relating to other counterparties remained well monitored and managed throughout the period.

 Conduct risk

-Customer outcomes Risk appetite - Low/Medium Status - Increased The risk that dients or the wider market suffer detriment as a result of inappropriate behaviour or actions by staff or business partners.
+Customer outcomes Risk appetite - Low/Medium Status - Increased The risk that clients or the wider market suffer detriment as a result of inappropriate behaviour or actions by staff or business partners.
 This risk can arise when representatives of the Group are not given sufficient training or awareness of the highest standards of behaviour central to the services of the Group, those being honesty, integrity and fairness.
 Clear and balanced financial promotions, suitable investment advice and complaints management.
 Board and management oversight, development of staff and training, strong corporate governance with defined roles, ensuring the tone from the top sets a fair, positive and ethical culture.
-The FCA's regulatory priority, the creation of a new Consumer Duty, represents a paradigm shift in its expectations of how we interact, support and achieve good customer outcomes for our customers.
-The Group in has developed a comprehensive project plan to deliver on its obligations under the Duty and is on track to meet the key requirements for the 31 July 2023 implementation deadline
+The Group delivered on the key requirements of the Consumer Duty regulation for the 31 st July 2023 implementation deadline.
+The first annual assessment (Consumer Duty Board Report) of whether good customer outcomes are being achieved is nearing completion, ahead of the 31 st July 2024 industry wide completion deadline.
+In the period, the Group's internal auditors conducted reviews on the Walker Crips Investment Management's (WCIM) Suitability and Culture & Conduct frameworks.
+Findings from these reviews are being addressed, and will continue to be addressed in the next period, alongside any recommendations that arise from a separate review on the customer journey by one of the firm's external assurance partners.